electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/drivetrain/battery/_index.md

 ![Battery](battery.png "100Kwh gross pack, 12 modules")

+It is expected that the available battery would be 94%.
+Same as MEB based cars.
+This would mean 94kWh/78kWh available battery on the different versions

 ## Cells

 Audi has confirmed that the cells will be prismatic cells but it is not confirmed the excact number of cells and type of cells.